ConfuzzedCat/ScrumMasterRepository/visitors/visitorEpic.md

 ## Acceptance criteria:
 - US-1.
 Given the visitor is not already signed up, when entering the welcome page, then he is met with a simple and welcoming design.

 - US-1.
 Given the visitor is not already signed up, when entering the welcome page, then he is able to read reviews from existing users.

 - US-2.
 Given the visitor does not already have a user, when pressing the sign-up button, then the visitor will be redirected to a sign-up page.

 - US-2.
-Given the visitor entering the sign-up page, when filling out the sign-up form, and presses sign-up.
-Then the information shall be stored, and the new user is redirected to the company’s admin page.
+Given the visitor is on the sign-up page and not signed in, when pressing the sign-up button after having filled out the sign up information needed.
+Then the input is validated in GVS' system and external sources.
+And Then an account for the company is made and stored information is stored in GVS' system for later use.
+And Then the administrator of the company is redirected to the company page.

 - US-3.
-Given the visitor is at the welcome page, when entering the pricing page, then the visitor is able to check the prices of the services.
+Given the visitor is at the welcome page, When pressing the "Products" link, Then the visitor is redirected to a product page, And Then the visitor is able to check the prices of the services.

 - US-4.
-Given the visitor wishes to learn the basics of how to use the GVS services.
-When the visitor presses the tutorial button.Then the visitor is redirected to a tutorial on how to use the different services of the GVS product.
+Given the visitor is on any page.
+When the visitor presses the tutorial link.
+Then the visitor is redirected to a tutorial page that contains information and videos on how to use the different services of the GVS product.

 - US-5.
-Given that the visitor wants to ask questions, queries or give feedback, when accessing the contact page, then the visitor is able to make contact with GVS.
+Given the visitor is on any page.
+When accessing the contact page, then the visitor is able to contact GVS regarding questions, queries and feedback through the following methods: Live chat system, send email and register for a "Want to receive a phone call" queue.